Learn Men-Only Rehab: 3 Barriers to...

 In the past, gender has been thought of as being either male or female, but we now understand it to be far more nuanced.
 Those who aren’t cisgendered men may still be affected by cultural expectations of masculinity.
 And those who don’t see gender as a major factor in their experience may not find gender-specific treatment necessary.
 Ultimately, it’s up to you to decide which aspects of your care are most important.

-Masculine Norms
+Masculine Norms and Societal Pressure

 “Men are subjected to a culture where the standards of masculinity are literally killing them,” says Chatmon.

-This happens through what men’s mental health activist Dan Griffin calls the “internalization of the ‘man rules.’”4 Sometimes called “toxic masculinity,” this set of rules tells men how they’re supposed to behave:
+This happens through what men’s mental health activist Dan Griffin calls the “internalization of the ‘man rules.”4 Sometimes called “toxic masculinity,” this set of rules tells men how they’re supposed to behave:

 • Don’t show weakness.